Sports Fundraising Ideas: Golf, Walkathon, Bike-a-Thon, Baseball & Team Fundraisers

 How do I plan a bike-a-thon?

-Set goals and route (5, 10, 20 miles).
-Use flat fees or pledge-per-mile.
-Secure sponsors for t-shirts and refreshments.
-Promote early.
-Add post-ride celebration, raffles, and contests.
-[Creative fundraising ideas](/creative-fundraising-ideas) has more a-thon formats.
+Set your goal and route.
+Offer multiple distances (5, 10, and 20 miles).
+Use flat fees or pledge-per-mile registration.
+Secure sponsors to cover t-shirts and refreshments.
+Promote early across email and social.
+Add a post-ride celebration, raffles, and a top fundraiser contest.
+According to CharityAuctions.com platform data, events using mobile bidding see participation rates up to 52% higher than paper bid sheets.
+See creative fundraising ideas for more a-thon formats.

 Share this answer